Beadl-test/Beadl-test.github.io/beadl_xml.md

 - Attribute values:
 - XML Prolog: The first line within an XML document is some kind of a special XML element and describes the XML-version and character encoding of the XML file itself using the attributes `version` and `encoding`.
 All valid XML files must start with a prolog, whereas the attribute values might be different.

+# XML Schema Definition
+The formal structure of an XML description can be validated using a so-called XML Schema Definition (XSD).
+This is a description of the XML structure, using an XML-based description itself.
+The latest version of XSD-based schema definition for BEADL-XML can be accessed [here](https://github.com/BEADL/XSD/blob/main/BEADL.xsd).